fusho96/bioinformatics/README.md

 3. Use Adobe Illustrator to combine all the figures.

 ### For ploting phylogenetic tree
-I recommend to download sequences from EziBioCloud 16S database. http://eggnog-mapper.embl.de/ It can provide the results of comparison with type strains of your uploaded sequences.
+I recommend to download sequences from [EziBioCloud 16S databas](https://www.ezbiocloud.net/).
+It can provide the results of comparison with type strains of your uploaded sequences.

 1. Prepare the sequences (with root) ./系統樹
-2. Use MEGA to open the sequences
-3. Alignment - Align by ClusterW (default settings), then Data-Phylogenetic Analysis
-4. Analysis - Phylogeney - ...
-(Find parameters in our previous papers, or use your own parameters)
+2. Use MEGA to construct the trees (Find parameters in our previous papers, or use your own parameters)
-5. Use Adobe Illustrator to combine all the figures
+3. Use Adobe Illustrator to combine all the figures

 ## FOR genome analysis